Nature Stuff www.mdavid.com.au

 Anhinga melanogaster

-Ardea species
+Ardea or Egretta species

 A very regal-looking bird with a crazy-long skinny neck.
-I'll come right out and say these egrets look pretty much the same to me.
+I’ll come right out and say these egrets look pretty much the same to me.
 Amazingly beautiful, definitely, but hard to tell apart.
-In case you're wondering what I mean, there's the Great Egret and the Little Egret.
-And there's an intermediate one called the Intermediate Egret.
+In case you’re wondering what I mean, there’s the Great Egret and the Little Egret.
+And there’s an intermediate one called the Intermediate Egret.
 Now, the Little Egret sometimes hangs around cattle, as does another type called the Cattle Egret.
-So I admit I'm not good with egrets, but at least I can tell them from the cattle.
-They eat fish and insects.
+So I admit I’m not good with egrets, but at least I can tell them from the cattle.
+They eat fish and insects but not cattle.

-Maned Duck (or Wood Duck)
+Wood Duck (or Maned Duck)

 Chenonetta jubata